-Root Canal Services at Mouth Carolina Dentistry in Charleston, SC
+Root Canal Services at Mouth Carolina Dentistry, PA in Charleston, SC

 At the very heart of each of your teeth is a chamber which contains the nerves of your living tooth.
 These nerves are called the "dental pulp" and the cavern is known as the "pulp chamber."
 As you follow the chamber into the jaw it leads to the pulpal canals or "root canals".
 In certain cases when the tooth nerve is causing pain, it becomes necessary to have it removed to avoid having an extraction.